sidneykung/sidneykung/README.md

 <!--

 Especially this section.
-I spent a lot of time on this, so please email me if you would like to use this code. sidneyjkung@gmail.com
+Please email me if you would like to use this code: sidneyjkung@gmail.com Thanks!

 -->